 For nursing majors only.

-BI 110 Natural World Domain Laboratory is a 1 credit laboratory course that fulfills the requirement of the Natural World domain for transfer students who have taken a non-laboratory based non-major course before transferring into Mount Mercy.
+BI 110 Discovering Biology Laboratory, CH 100 Discovering Chemistry Laboratory, and PH 100 Discovering Physics Laboratory are 1 credit laboratory courses that fulfill the requirement of the Natural World domain for transfer students who have taken a non-laboratory based non-major course before transferring into Mount Mercy.

-Note: Students should consult accelerated and traditional course schedules to determine course availability and delivery format.
+Note: Students should consult accelerated/online and traditional course schedules to determine course availability and delivery format.

 Transfer courses meeting the requirements noted above and completed with a grade of D- or better will be accepted at Mount Mercy.
 Whether or not the D- grade counts toward the major is up to the individual department.
 (See department description.)
 Transfer course grades will be listed on the Mount Mercy transcript but will not count toward the cumulative grade point average.